arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-21-typography-experiments.md

 author: Alex Rogozhnikov
 ---

-Recent trip to Japan left me with many positive impressions: unseen politeness and thankfulness, fantastic attention to details.
+A recent trip to Japan left me with many positive impressions: unseen politeness and thankfulness, fantastic attention to detail.

 Great organization on multiple levels: from super-small rooms to huge transport hubs.
 I had very few problems navigating their (rather complicated) transport system.

-There is just one thing kept bothering me &mdash; every time I saw text.
+There is just one thing that kept bothering me &mdash; every time I saw text.
 Do you see this too?

 シアーミュージック 京都駅前校

 A bit of context: there are 3 different types of scripts used.
 One, historical, is *kanji*; two others are phonetic.
-All three can be used in one sentence, sometimes along with latin and letters.
+All three can be used in one sentence, sometimes along with latin letters and digits.

 That's probably a lot to learn, but my concern was graphic representation.
-I am accustomed to flow of similarly-looking letters, and niceties: kerning and ligatures.
+I am accustomed to the flow of similarly-looking letters, and niceties: kerning and ligatures.
-These are absent in Japanese writings &mdash; characters are all square and take up the same amount of space.
+These are absent in Japanese writing &mdash; characters are all square and take up the same amount of space.
 That's ... great actually (ha-ha you probably think differently).
 D. Knuth would never need to develop latex/metafont if his writings were Japanese.

-Characters look incoherent &mdash; but that's an explicit decision to make scripts visually distinct, not an overlook.
+Characters look incoherent &mdash; but that's an explicit decision to make scripts visually distinct, not an oversight.
 Unavoidably, this choice restricts easy font variations that one can apply to many other languages.
-And of course developing new Japanese font is a tough job.
+And of course developing a new Japanese font is a tough job.

 So what's bothering me if not kerning and styles?
 Well, this: